 (You may also love these: Horizontal Fence Ideas: 20+ Stylish Designs for Minimalist Home)

-Aerating is basically the process where you make some holes in the soil to loosen the ground, allows air and water to get down to the root system.
-This process will also help you to get a well-space grass when you put the grass seeds in those holes.
+Aerating is basically the process where you make some holes in the soil to loosen the ground, allowing air and water to get down to the root system.
+This process will also help you to get well-spaced grass when you put the grass seeds in those holes.

-The next step to get a healthy lawn is by using a fertilizing product and consistent watering.
+The next step to getting a healthy lawn is by using a fertilizing product and consistent watering.